2018-08-22 重点归纳

 We will count how many valid standing arrangements there are counting rotations as distinct and divide by at the end.
 Line up all

-people linearly.
+at the end.
+Line up all people linearly.
 In order for no two people standing to be adjacent, we will place a sitting person to the right of each standing person.
 In effect, each standing person requires

 spaces and the standing people are separated by sitting people.
 We just need to determine the number of combinations of pairs and singles and the problem becomes very similar to pirates and gold aka stars and bars aka sticks and stones aka balls and urns.